 Wirecast can also load configuration files that have been created for Flash Media Live Encoder (FMLE) using the Open FMLE XML File option.
 Wirecast reads the RTMP Address and Stream Name from this file, but it does not read any other configuration information from the FMLE XML file (bit rates, codec configuration, etc.).

 User Agent: Although rare, some streaming services require that Wirecast presents itself as FMLE when broadcasting.
 By default, Wirecast correctly presents itself as Wirecast/FM 1.0.

 5. Another dialog box will open prompting for the credentials to authenticate.
 Click on the OK button to continue.
 These Credentials are either generated or setup at the streaming server.

 6. Once the Output Settings are complete, click OK to proceed.

-7. In the bottom pane for adding videos, click on Add icon and select Add Video Shot option.
+7. Back on the main Wirecast interface, from the bottom pane for adding videos, click on Add icon and select Add Video Shot option.

 8. Once you have selected a video shot from local storage: